rluminto/Rei-cse110-sp25-group17/admin/meetings/050725-meeting.md

   - Needs and Expectations
   - Rules and activities
 - Discussed meeting at a certain time every week (early on in the week and on the weekend).
+- We then continued working on our CI/CD assignment
+  - We created the diagram for our CI/CD pipeline
+  - Tested some of our pull request system, to ensure our merge protections are working properly